mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-05-16-drawing-blank-faces.md

 The trick here is to gradually apply smooth layers of a light color using the watercolor brush.
 First few layers are to fill the entire face with whatever skin color you're trying to match.
 For areas that are in shadow, mix in a dull (almost gray) red or blue and then quickly paint half of the face.
 Shape really matters --- if you don't get it right just two finger rewind and try again.
 Move fast and avoid lingering in one spot to keep your edges soft and avoid going too dark.

-{% figure caption:"Move quick and deliberate with watercolor." class:"half" %}
+{% figure caption:"Move quick and deliberate with watercolor." class:"gallery-2-col" %}
 [![Use light watercolors to build up a face with Paper 53](/assets/images/paper-53-build-face-watercolor-1-400.jpg)](/assets/images/paper-53-build-face-watercolor-1-lg.jpg) [![Use dull colors to shade a face with Paper 53](/assets/images/paper-53-build-face-watercolor-2-400.jpg)](/assets/images/paper-53-build-face-watercolor-2-lg.jpg)
 {% endfigure %}